 - Decide what other materials or information your organization would like to include in the kits.
 Contact the local Friends of the Library, library director, or children’s librarian to develop a plan to encourage parents and babies to visit their library.
 Select materials to include in the kits: library hours and phone numbers, flyers promoting storyhours or parenting programs, and a library card registration form.

 - Solicit local co-sponsorship of the program.
 Business sponsors should be given the opportunity to have their names listed in local materials and should be publicly acknowledged.
-Companies such as ARCO, Chrysler, Wal-Mart, B. Dalton, McDonald’s, and Pizza Hut all work with local literacy programs.
-Consider public utilities, insurance companies, telephone companies, banks, children’s stores, toy stores, fast food franchises, newspapers, television stations, diaper services, hospital auxiliary groups, convenience stores, radio stations, and local cable companies.
+Companies such as ARCO, Chrysler, Wal-Mart, McDonald’s, and Pizza Hut all work with local literacy programs.
+Consider insurance companies, banks, children’s stores, toy stores, fast food franchises, newspapers, television stations, diaper services, hospital auxiliary groups, convenience stores, and radio stations.

 - Consider a partnership with another charitable organization.
 Examples of successful partnerships in other communities include hospital auxiliary groups, AAUW, Kiwanis, Lions, Rotary, Mensa, Altrusa, Junior League, PTA, literacy groups, local foundations, General Federation of Women’s Clubs, United Way, Telephone Pioneers, Chamber of Commerce, and Soroptimist.
 Combining forces will help with fundraising and distribution.